What is Power?

 Power is a pervasive phenomenon yet there is little consensus on what it is and how it should be understood.
 In this book the cultural theorist Byung-Chul Han develops a fresh and original perspective on the nature of power, shedding new light on this key feature of social and political life.

-This highly original account of power, elaborated through a perceptive reading of the work of Nietzsche, Schmitt, Foucault, Habermas and others, will be of great interest to students and scholars of philosophy and of social, political and cultural theory, as well as to anyone seeking to understand the many ways that power shapes our lives today.
+This highly original account of power will be of great interest to students and scholars of philosophy and of social, political and cultural theory, as well as to anyone seeking to understand the many ways in which power shapes our lives today.